Marat Sarsembaev

-He is the winner of a range international awards Marat Aldangaruly Sarsembaev (Марат Алдоңғарұлы Сәрсембаев, born December 15, 1947) is a Kazakh doctor of law and professor.
+Marat Aldangaruly Sarsembaev (Марат Алдоңғарұлы Сәрсембаев, born December 15, 1947) is a Kazakh doctor of law and professor.
+He has won a range of international awards for his work.

-Sarsembaev is a member of the Central Election Commission of the Republic of Kazakhstan, appointed by the Decree of the President of the Republic of Kazakhstan in 2007.
-Sarsembaev was born in the village of Ekpendy, Andreevsky district (now Alakolsky), Taldy-Kurgan (now Almaty) region in the Kazakh Soviet Socialist Republic (now Kazakhstan).
+Sarsembaev is a member of the Central Election Commission of the Republic of Kazakhstan.
+He was appointed to the position by decree of the President of the Republic of Kazakhstan in 2007.
+Sarsembaev was born in the village of Ekpendy, in the Andreevsky district (now Alakolsky) of the Taldy-Kurgan (now Almaty) region in the Kazakh Soviet Socialist Republic (now Kazakhstan).

 Sarsembaev finished Andreevsky Russian high school in 1965.
-Sarsembayev graduated from the faculty of English language of Almaty Institute of foreign languages (now the Kazakh university of international relations and world languages) in 1969 with honours.
-In 1973 he graduated from the faculty of law of the Kazakh state university (now the Kazakh national university) with honours.
-He gained his doctorate in 1994 with a thesis on the theme of International law issues in the "History of Kazakhstan and Central Asia (from the 15th century to the present)" at the Institute of State and Law at the Russian Academy of Sciences in Moscow, Russian Federation.
+Sarsembaev graduated from the faculty of English language of Almaty Pedogogical Teacher's Institute of Foreign Languages (now the Kazakh Ablai Khan University of International Relations and World Languages) in 1969 with honours.
+In 1973 he graduated from the law school of Kazakh State University (now the Kazakh National University) with honors.
+He gained his doctorate in 1994 with a thesis on the theme of International law issues in the "History of Kazakhstan and Central Asia (From the 15th Century to the Present)" at the Institute of State and Law at the Russian Academy of Sciences in Moscow, Russian Federation.
 In 2012, he became a member of the UN Human Rights Committee.

 Career

-Marat Sarsembaev takes part in sessions of the dissertational boards of candidates and doctors' theses at the faculties of Kazakhstani and foreign universities (Russia, Uzbekistan, France, etc.) as a member of dissertational councils, scientific adviser (supervisor) and as an expert on the commissions of dissertational councils on international law and law of Kazakhstan, world economics and international relations.
+Marat Sarsembaev takes part in sessions of the dissertational boards of candidates and doctors' theses at the faculties of Kazakhstani and foreign universities (Russia, Uzbekistan, France, etc).
+He serves as a member of dissertational councils, a scientific adviser, and an expert on international law and law of Kazakhstan, world economics, and international relations.

-He is involved in the process of the formulation and editing of bills, drafts of codes and international treaties of the Republic of Kazakhstan as an expert on customs, tax, labour codes in the parliament, CEC, Constitutional Council, and other ministries and departments of the Republic of Kazakhstan, and current laws of the Republic of Kazakhstan concerning foreign policy and internal problems of the country.
+Sarsembaev is involved in the process of the formulation and editing of bills.
+He also drafts codes and international treaties of the Republic of Kazakhstan as an expert on customs, tax, labour codes in the parliament, CEC, Constitutional Council, and other ministries and departments of the Republic of Kazakhstan.
+He's also considered an expert on current laws of the Republic of Kazakhstan concerning foreign policy and internal problems of the country.